sanginovs/My-Twitter-App/README.md

 This project is licensed under the The MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-* Michael Hartl, the author of [Ruby on Rails](https://www.railstutorial.org/book/)tutorial
+* Michael Hartl, the author of [Ruby on Rails](https://www.railstutorial.org/book/) tutorial
 * **StackOverflow**